ishoman/react-tap-room/README.md

 ## Description

 _The original prompt was to create a CRUD web application for an imaginary tap room.
-This new project is to recreate that old application using React instead of using Angular._
+This new project is to recreate that old application using React instead of using Angular.
+It's been awhile since I built anything in Angular, but I have noticed that it takes a lot more time to build out the component structure in React.
+Mostly because I'm still not 100% confident in how small the components should be so I often second guess myself. _

 # Project Structure